percona/k8spg-docs/docs/monitoring.md

 ## Check the metrics

+Let's see how the collected data is visualized in PMM.
+{.power-number}

 1. Log in to PMM server.

 2. Click :simple-postgresql: **PostgreSQL** from the left-hand navigation menu.
-You land on the Instances Overview page.
+You land on the **Instances Overview** page.

 3. Click :simple-postgresql: **PostgreSQL**  →  **Other dashboards** to see the list of available dashboards that allow you to drill down to the metrics you are interested in.